 SPEED TO BURN: Sophomore Kristin Farber is seeking to keep her pace up from last year when she led the team in stolen bases and was named the team's Freshman of the Year.
-In 2002, Farber again is pacing the Sun Devils, going 11-for-12 in stolen bases with a .308 average, including 33 hits and 14 runs scored.
+In 2002, Farber again is pacing the Sun Devils, going 11-for-12 in stolen bases with a .309 average, including 34 hits and 14 runs scored.
 Farber earned second-team All-Pacific Region accolades and was named honorable mention All-Pac-10 after finishing fifth in the Pac-10 with 16 stolen bases.
 The 16 swipes were also a team-high and tied for ninth all-time in a single season at ASU.
 Farber played and started in all 58 games and batted .320, good for third on the team.

 IVIE JOINS THE STAFF: Tamara Ivie begins her first season as an assistant coach on Linda Well's staff.
 Prior to her appointment at Arizona State, Ivie was an assistant coach at Mount San Antonio College in Walnut, California.
 From 2000 to 2001, Ivie was the second assistant coach at New Mexico State University in Las Cruces, New Mexico.
 Ivie also coached the 1997-98 seasons as the second assistant at Eastern Michigan University.
-On the professional level, Ivie spent the 1999 season playing on the WPSL's Virginia Road-sters.
+On the professional level, Ivie spent the 1999 season playing on the WPSL's Virginia Roadsters.
 Additionally, Ivie played one season with the Ladies Professional Baseball League (Buffalo NightHawks).
 Before that, she played three years of professional baseball with the Colorado Silver Bullets.
 As a standout college player, Ivie played four years of softball at Cal State Northridge.
 While at Northridge, she earned All-American honors and was a two-time All-Western Athletic Conference selection.
 During her four years, Northridge was a top-20 program while the 1994 team appeared in the finals of the College World Series.
 Ivie earned her bachelor's in kinesiology in 2000 and plans on getting her master's in physical education and sports counseling from Arizona State.

 BEHIND THE PLATE: In addition to senior Bonnie Brannen, who is having her best year yet, the Sun Devils also have the services of Adriana Garcia.
 The junior has 18 hits, three doubles, one home run and 16 RBIs (13 with two outs).
-She has also thrown out five runners and picked off two others, while posting a .993 fielding percentage.
+She has also thrown out five runners and picked off two others (second in the Pac-10), while posting a .994 fielding percentage.
+The pair have held teams attempting to steal to a Pac-10 low 13 times.
 Garcia was named the 2001 NFCA/NJCAA Division I Diamond Sports National Catcher of the Year and was a 2001 first-team All-American.
 The two-time all-region and all-conference selection, Garcia played the past two years at Arizona Western College in Yuma, Arizona where she batted .448 with six home runs and 68 RBIs.
 Garcia recorded a fielding percentage of .991, while throwing out 29 base runners attempting to steal.

-CAREER/ALL-TIME MILESTONES: Hixon needs eight more doubles for the all-time record (40) ...
+CAREER/ALL-TIME MILESTONES: Hixon needs seven more doubles for the all-time record (40) ...
 Voak needs six more wins for the school record (82) ...
-Brun is four home runs shy of the all-time record (23) and seven doubles short of the all-time mark ...
+Brun is four home runs shy of the all-time record (23) and six doubles short of the all-time mark ...
 Wright needs three more home runs for the single season record (9) and six more doubles for the single season mark (19).